 - Continued jowls, neck laxity, drooping cheeks or midface

 - Patients feels the skin looks too tight and stretched

 - Large, visible scars around the ears

 - Hairline problems (loss of sideburns, step shaped hairlines behind the ears)

-Over 90% of facelifts performed by plastic surgeons are what are called “superficial facelifts”.
+Many facelifts are what are called “superficial facelifts”.
 These facelifts lift the skin but do not adequately lift the SMAS layer beneath it.
 The SMAS is a fibrous and muscle layer extending from the cheeks all the way down into the neck to include the platysma muscle.
 If the SMAS is pulled by simply putting sutures in it (suspension sutures) the benefit is limited and short lasting.
 What follows is thin, tight skin rather than youthful full skin, wider scars, distorted earlobes (called a pixie ear) and often recurrent jowls, neck bands and excess droopy neck skin.